qiskit-community/qiskit-metal/docs/index.rst

 **Qiskit Metal | for quantum device design & analysis (`Qiskit Metal`)** is an open-source framework (and library) for the design of superconducting quantum chips and devices.
 Call it quantum EDA (Q-EDA) and analysis.
-Qiskit Metal is:
+Qiksit Metal is:

 * Open source
 * Community-driven
 * A python API and a front-end visual GUI interface
 * Leverages existing tools and aims to seamlessly interconnect for quantum analysis
-* licensed under Apache 2.0.
+* Qiskit-metal is licensed under Apache 2.0.
 IBM reserves no copyright over outputs of qiskit-metal.
 * Community-oriented and tutorial-driven, join the `#metal <https://qiskit.slack.com/archives/C01R8KP5WP7>`_ Slack.